 OS MasterMap ITN Layer was created as a response to the increasing demand for a structured road dataset with a comprehensive, national set of routing information for Great Britain.
-An accurate roads network is essential as the demands on roads grow.
-There is an increasing need to manage the rising amount of traffic with the necessity to reduce congestion and $CO_2$ emissions.
+An accurate Roads Network is essential as the demands on roads grow.
+There is an increasing need to manage the rising amount of traffic with the necessity to reduce congestion and CO_2 emissions.
 The commercial market is becoming more competitive, with companies requiring the ability to route accurately and efficiently to save on fuel and time.
 As satellite navigation systems become more widespread within private cars, there is an increasing need for digital road information data that is not tied to a particular format or software.
-The ITN Layer provides a comprehensive roads network with a set of routing information that can satisfy many of these different requirements.
+The ITN Layer provides a comprehensive Roads Network with a set of routing information that can satisfy many of these different requirements.

-The road itself is a very important asset that needs to be managed effectively.
-The roads network of Great Britain, whilst not expanding very rapidly, is in a constant state of flux.
-The roads network undergoes almost constant change in the form of repair, general maintenance, alteration, line painting, signing and so forth.
-This is usually undertaken by the county or unitary authority or by the Highways Agency.
-Effective management of the physical fabric of roads requires access to a digital network: roadworks nearly always affect the availability and usage of a road and those around it, and it is important to understand the impact of works.
+A road itself is a very important asset that needs to be managed effectively.
+The Roads Network of Great Britain, whilst not expanding very rapidly, is in a constant state of flux.
+The Roads Network undergoes almost constant change in the form of repair, general maintenance, alteration, line painting, signing and so forth.
+Effective management of the physical fabric of roads requires access to a digital network.
+For example, roadworks nearly always affect the availability and usage of a road and those around it, and it is important to understand the impact of works.
 This may require altering access to other parts of the network to provide alternative routes.
 At the very least, notification of the planned works to the road will need to be communicated to road users.

 Furthermore, there are organisations that have assets buried beneath or alongside the road.
 When these organisations need to undertake their own replacement, repair or maintenance on their assets, they need to coordinate with the authority responsible for the road.
-Upcoming legislation requires coordination on roadworks activity to decrease the disruption caused and to reduce congestion levels.
+Current legislation requires coordination on roadworks activity to decrease the disruption caused and to reduce congestion levels.
 This legislation affects all organisations that have an interest in roadworks, including local highways authorities.